c-blake/bu/doc/mk1.md

 exists.
 At the start of the command you can put `[ -e %o ] || { mkdir -p %o && rmdir %o; }; `.
 For robust cleanup after failure you might want an `|| rm -f
 %o` at the end.
 I wanted to keep the example simple.
-I also discovered bugs in 3 different shells using the `| sh -x` form (but *not* saving to a temp script or running via `*sh -c`) which is why I think it's a shell bug.
-So, either that temp script or `| stripe 1` may be more reliable.
+NOTE: Since job processors can steal input from the shared pipe stdin a shell reads from, saving to a temp script or `| stripe 1` may be more reliable (or else be sure to re-direct stdin as in this example).

 [^4]: There are surely other approaches to my addprefix-addsuffix idea, such as generating the whole file like build.ninja requires.
 Have at it, `make` fans! :)